Civil partnership – Opposite sex couples

 Civil partnerships were introduced in December 2005 to allow same sex couples to form a union with similar rights to marriage.
 In March 2014 marriage law was changed to allow same sex couples to marry with the option of a civil partnership remaining in place.
 This means that same sex couples currently have two options when forming a union, marriage or civil partnership, while opposite sex couples only have the option of marriage.

 Before a couple can marry / form a civil partnership they must give notice of their intention.
 The standard notice period is 28 days.
 Under the standard notice procedure a couple giving notice of their intention to form a civil partnership on 2 December will be able to form their partnership on 31 December 2019.

-Information on the difference between civil partnership and marriage as it currently applies can be found here.
+Information on the differences between civil partnership and marriage can be found here.

 This page will be updated as information is released.